pattern-lab/patternlab-node/packages/docs/src/docs/advanced-template-language-and-pattern-engines.md

 sitemapPriority: '0.8'
 ---

-By default Pattern Lab uses the Mustache template language, extended with [pattern parameters](/docs/using-pattern-parameters/).
+By default Pattern Lab uses the Handlebars template language, extended with [pattern parameters](/docs/using-pattern-parameters/).
 PatternEngines let you add support for a template language of your personal choice.
 Each PatternEngine has it's own set of features and caveats.

-Right now the most mature PatternEngines are Handlebars, Mustache and Twig.
+Right now the most mature PatternEngines are Handlebars and Twig.

 ## Official PatternEngines for Node